 For additional support, the Resource Library offers a range of resources and actionable steps to deepen your journey towards climate justice and disaster resilience.
 Explore tools, case studies, and best practices to help guide your organisation’s commitment to community-led action for climate justice.

-News and Other Resources
+News and other resources

 To access previous newsletters, recent reports and upcoming events, and to learn more about other organisations involved in climate justice and disaster resilience, visit our “News and Other Resources” page.

-Project Partners and Contributors
+Project partners and contributors

 The Climate Justice and Resilience Toolkit is the result of collective work, bringing together People with Lived Experience, Aboriginal Elders and Traditional Owners, community service organisations, and climate justice researchers.
 Their shared contributions ensure the Toolkit is inclusive, culturally responsive, and grounded in diverse perspectives.